-The human being is quite intricate in design.
+The human being is quite intricate.
 This applies not only to our bodies, but more essentially, to what and how we think, feel, value and decide.
-As the Torah is not to perfect our bodies, but is a guide for our most primary objective—the perfection of our souls— the Torah includes lessons on how to attain this perfection.
+As Torah is not to perfect our bodies, but is a guide for our most primary objective—the perfection of our souls—Torah includes lessons on attaining perfection.

-The Torah's mitzvahs cannot be simple rote acts.
-They must offer us opportunities to imbue us with greater knowledge of God, and perfection, if we study them.
+Torah's mitzvahs cannot be simple rote acts.
+They must offer opportunities to imbue us with greater knowledge of God, and perfection.
 This explains why the Rabbis wrote about mitzvahs at great length, and why the Talmud is voluminous.
-But Torah contains more than mitzvahs; there are countless stories of the Patriarchs and Matriarchs.
+But Torah contains more than mitzvahs; there are countless stories of the patriarchs and matriarchs.
 These stories must offer us lessons in perfection.
 Jacob and the angel is such an example.

-Esav's approach awoke in Jacob a self-awareness of a problematic trait he harbored.
-Esav was a warrior; this was his essence, a "man".
-Esav was essentially living without intelligence and by pure emotion.
-He primary lived to project and maintain his self-image as a powerful man.
-Many people live their lives striving to maintain a self-image that pleases them.
-Jacob too is human, and possessed the desire for a self-image.
+Esav's approach made Jacob aware of his own poor trait.
+Esav was a warrior; this was his essence.
+He lived to project a self-image as a powerful man.
+Many people live their lives striving to maintain a favorable self-image.
+Jacob too was human, and possessed the desire for a self-image.
 As Esav approached, this awoke in Jacob this realization that Jacob too desired a self-image.
-But Jacob felt that living to satisfy this specific ego emotion was incorrect for a man following God.
-God must be the focus, not the self.
-So Jacob began to “struggle" with his self-image so as to release himself from the grips of this emotion.
-Jacob was struggling with his own personality, referred to as "angel" or "officer of Esav".
+But Jacob felt, for a man following God, satisfying this specific ego emotion was incorrect: God must be the focus, not the self.
+So Jacob began to “struggle with his self-image” to release himself from the grips of this emotion.
+Jacob was struggling with his own personality, referred to as angel or the officer of Esav.
 Angel simply refers to a force: here, a psychological force.
-And “officer of Esav” informs us of the specific force: the ego, or self-image which was essentially what Esav was.
-He had no higher function, and was simply striving to maintain a self-image.
+And “officer of Esav” informs us of the specific force: the ego, or self-image, which was Esav’s essence.

-To indicate that this struggle was in the realm of perfection or metaphysical issues, we are taught that the dust reached the "heavens” (a spiritual battle), and also that the angel had to leave once morning came.
-This unconscious force—this "angel" – is not conscious to us at most times; our underlying feelings are mostly hidden.
-We are unaware of them during the "day" when we are conscious.
-The Torah uses "day" and "night" to refer to our conscious and unconscious states respectively.
-This explains why our unconscious thoughts are revealed in dreams, at night.
-Jacob too wrestled with his unconscious feelings at night, explaining why the angel had to “leave" in the morning.
-In the morning, the conscious takes over, and we can not readily tap this part of our psyches.
+To indicate that this struggle was in the realm of perfection, i.e., metaphysical issues, we are taught, “the dust reached the heavens” (a spiritual battle), and also that the angel had to leave once morning came.
+This unconscious force—this angel—is not conscious during the day; our underlying feelings are mostly hidden.
+We are unaware of them during the day when we are conscious.
+The Torah uses day and night to refer to our conscious and unconscious respectively.
+Nighttime is the domain of the unconscious; dreams are unconscious matters.
+Jacob wrestled with his unconscious feelings at night, explaining why the angel had to “leave in the morning.”
+In the morning, the conscious takes over, and we cannot readily tap this part of our psyches.

-Jacob named that location Pini-ale (face of God), referring to his confrontation with his personality to perfect himself before God.
-He says "my soul was saved” indicating that he saved his soul from incorrect values.
+Jacob named that location Piniel (face of God), referring to his confrontation with his personality to perfect himself before God.
+He says, “My soul was saved” indicating that he saved his soul from incorrect values.

 The Torah discloses vital information, but conceals those areas that people typically will not grasp, or accept.
-This concealment preserves the truth we require, making it available only to our wise leaders…while protecting those less informed from disparaging the Torah when it does not meet with their approval.
+This concealment preserves the truth we require, making it available only to the wise, while protecting those less informed from disparaging the Torah when it does not meet with their approval.
 Psychological truths are now world known.
-These ideas should pose no threat to our generation, and in fact, imbue us with the realization that God wishes that we deeply understand our psyches and personalities, and perfect ourselves accordingly.
+These ideas should pose no threat to our generation, and in fact, they should imbue us with the realization that God wishes that we fully understand our psyches and personalities, and perfect ourselves accordingly.

-The Torah contains Mitzvahs and accounts of our Prophets.
-To derive the depths of God's wisdom, we must investigate both areas under the guidance of intelligent leaders, and discard explanations that simplify this brilliant Torah system.
+The Torah contains mitzvahs and accounts of our prophets.
+To derive the depths of God's wisdom, we must investigate both areas under the guidance of intelligent teachers, and discard simplistic or childish explanations.